 1. Application for Digital Signature Certificate (DSC)

-It is mandatory for all directors to procure class-3 DSC by supplying photographs, photo ID proof address proof and email ID and Indian mobile number of the proposed director(s).
+It is mandatory for all directors to procure class-3 DSC by supplying photographs, photo ID proof address proof email ID, and the Indian mobile number of the proposed director(s).

 2. Application for Name Approval